wp-plugins/the-welcomizer/readme.txt

 == Installation ==

 1. Upload `/the-welcomizer` directory and files to the `/wp-content/plugins/` directory.
-2. Activate the plugin through the 'Plugins' menu in WordPress.
+2. Activate the plugin through the Plugins menu in WordPress.
-4. Find the plugin under the menu 'Appearance'
+4. Find the plugin under the menu Appearance
 5. Configure and save your first movement, or Import a *.twz file.

+6. Upload `*.js` files with the `JavaScript File Manager` included in The Welcomizer.

-Make this directory writable if your need to import *.twz files:
+* Create and make this directory writable :
-'wp-content/plugins/the-welcomizer/includes/import/server/uploads/'
+'wp-content/twiz/'

-Useful extra jQuery plugins (Advanced):
+Useful jQuery plugins to upload into your library.
 -
 - [jQuery UI/Effects](http://docs.jquery.com/UI/Effects) - [Download page](http://jqueryui.com/download)
 - [Rotate3Di](http://www.zachstronaut.com/projects/rotate3di/) - [Download page](https://github.com/zachstronaut/rotate3Di)